Module event

 §Subscribe in Nodes

 Widget and properties can subscribe to events directly.
-When the event UpdateDeliveryList is build only widgets selected by the event arguments that are also subscribers to the event are added to the list.
+When the UpdateDeliveryList is build only widgets selected by the event arguments that are also subscribers to the event are added to the list.

 use zng::prelude::*;